knifecatcher/knifecatcher.github.io/_projects/(0) Meta.md

 # Meta
 <br>
-I've been creating designs and code for prototypes at Meta.<br>
+Designing and building prototypes for AI, AR, and wearables in the Reality Labs team.<br>
 NDAs prevent me from showing what I've been building for now.
 ![Meta GIF](/assets/meta/meta_gif.gif)